List of North West representative cricketers

 This is a partial list of cricketers who have played first-class, List A cricket, or Twenty20 cricket for Western Transvaal and North West in South Africa.
 The team was renamed ahead of the 1996–97 season following the creation of North West province in 1994.
 (Note: The area covered by North West province was previously in Transvaal and Cape Provinces.)

 Western Transvaal made its senior debut in the List A Nissan Cup competition during the 1989–90 season.
 After two seasons it began competing in the first-class UCB Bowl competition, the second division of the Currie Cup.
-After being renamed, the side continued to compete at first-class and List A level.
+After being renamed, the team continued to compete at first-class and List A level.
 North West first played domestic Twenty20 cricket in 2011–12, the first season in which provincial Twenty20 competitions were played in South Africa.

 This list includes the players who played first-class and List A cricket for Western Transvaal between 1989–90 and 1995–96, and those who played first-class, List A, and Twenty20 cricket for North West from 1996–97 to the present day.
-It does not include players who appeared only for franchise side Lions which was operated by the North West and Gauteng Cricket Unions between 2003–04 and 2020–21.
-(Note: These players who played for the franchise side are listed at List of Lions (South Africa) cricketers.)
+It does not include players who appeared only for franchise team Lions which was operated by the North West and Gauteng Cricket Unions between 2003–04 and 2020–21.
+(Note: These players who played for the franchise team are listed at List of Lions (South Africa) cricketers.)